Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 I opened my first brokerage account at 27, juggling payroll for my small landscaping business and trying to figure out where to put money beyond a basic savings account.
 I picked the wrong platform first — confusing interface, buried fees, terrible phone support.
 That mistake cost me real time and a little money.
 So when employees started asking me where they should invest, I took this stuff seriously.

-If you're sitting here comparing Charles Schwab vs Fidelity in 2026, you're not alone — these two names come up constantly, and honestly, for good reason.
+If you're comparing Charles Schwab vs Fidelity in 2026, you're asking the right question — these two names come up constantly, and for good reason.
 Both are genuinely excellent.
-But they're not identical, and depending on your situation, one is likely a better fit than the other.
-Let's get into it.
+But they're not the same, and depending on what you're doing with your money, one will likely work better for you than the other.
+Let's dig in.

 Quick Comparison Table: Charles Schwab vs Fidelity 2026